1871fotc/fotc/docs/about/extraordinary-stories.md

 Meanwhile, back in the Azores, John and Amelia had two sons, Joseph Hewitt, born on the 24^th^ of April 1859 and Henry Hewitt, born on the 15^th^ of September 1851.
 (All their children were given the name 'Hewitt'.)

-Eight years after their arrival in the Azores, they returned to England, to embark on the *Calphumia* which sailed for Australia, on the 5^th^ May 1853.
+Eight years after their arrival in the Azores, they returned to England, to embark on the *Calphumia* which sailed for Australia on the 5^th^ May 1853.
 Amelia was pregnant with their third child, Mary Jane Hewitt, who was born on board the ship in Melbourne Harbour on the 19^th^ of August 1853.
-They continued on to Sydney, where John's first teaching post was Campsie, now Trevellyn, in the Hunter Valley.
+They continued on to Sydney, where John's first teaching post was Campsie, now Trevellyn in the Hunter Valley.
 He opened the school there in October.
 He was well regarded; an Inspector recorded that "*his teaching was very superior.*" Their fourth child, John Hewitt, was born at nearby Paterson on the 11^th^ of September 1855.

 John was transferred to Drayton, near Toowoomba, in August 1856.
 They were at Drayton for three years until Queensland separated from New South Wales in 1859.
 Ellen Hewitt was born there on the 20^th^ of October 1858.
 A son, Nugent, had been born and died the year before.